Jupyter4Science/nbdev_app_template/README.md

  -  `https://...` = repository URL - substitute your own when you customize the code
  -  `nbtmpl` = repo name (and, therefore, the name of the repo's directory) - change if customized
  -  `data` = relative path to the directory holding data files - change as needed
- -  `8866:8866` = connection port mapping in and out of container - change if needed
+ -  `8866:8866` = connection port mapping within and out of container - change if needed

 ### Upload container